SimplyDelish/simplydelish.github.io/index.md

 ![](images/top_picks2.png)

 #### Vendors
 Simply Delish also allows users to scroll and search through all the vendors available on campus.
-This allows individuals to get a sneak peak while exploring each vendor by reading a short description of each establishment.
-Users may can easily view the vendors hours of opertaion.
+This allows individuals to get a sneak peak, while exploring each vendor by reading a short description of each establishment.
+Users may also easily view the vendor's hours of opertaion.
 ![](images/vendors2.png)

 #### Add Vendor